lucasidefer/lucasidefer/README.md

 ## 🚀 About Me

-My name is **Lucas Fernandes**, I am 25 years old, I am Brazilian, and I live in Rio de Janeiro.
+I'm **Lucas Fernandes**, I'm 25 years old, I'm Brazilian, and I live in Rio de Janeiro.

 🎓 Currently graduated in  **Computer Science** (Start in May 2021 and completed in September 2025).
 📚 I have some certificates in computer networks and full-stack development, including software engineering principles, and I am committed to continuously expanding my expertise.